Vania Heymann

 Vania Heymann (וניה הימן; born March 27, 1986) is an Israeli artist and film director.
-His work includes music videos for artists such as Coldplay, Dua Lipa, DJ Snake, Selena Gomez, Sabrina Carpenter, and Bob Dylan.
+His work includes music videos for artists such as Bob Dylan, Coldplay, Dua Lipa, DJ Snake, Selena Gomez and Sabrina Carpenter.
 His music videos were nominated for three Grammys in the Best Music Video category, and multiple VMA awards.
 Heymann also directs commercials, including spots for Apple, Nike and the Toyota.

+Early life

+Heymann was born and raised in Jerusalem.
+His parents were French Jewish immigrants to Israel and he was raised in a religious Jewish household.
+He studied at Hartman High School and did his military service in the Israel Defense Forces in the Nahal Brigade.
+During his military service he became secular.

 Film directing career

-Vania Heymann began his studies at the Bezalel Academy of Art and Design in 2010 in the Visual Communications track.
+Heymann began his studies at the Bezalel Academy of Arts and Design in 2010 in the Visual Communications track.
 That year Heymann created a video dealing with religious symbols through replacing them with a simple IKEA watering can; this homework assignment was posted to YouTube and has since become viral gaining hundreds of thousands of views on YouTube and Vimeo.
 Many of its viewers saw this video as an atheistic composition manifesting Russell's atheistic teapot.
 A number of prominent atheist thinkers shared the video online and supported Heymann, including biologist Richard Dawkins and author Sam Harris.